shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 * Add DSC loss function to model.compile() for one or a number of the classes with poorer performing DSC scores (ie prostate or rectum), to investigate if this would improve overall performance
-* Save and re-use weights.
+* Save weights to reduce training time.
 * Adjust for class bias, as the size of background and body greatly exceed that of the prostate and rectum.

-## Dependencies & resources
+## Dependencies, resources and running code
 * Python
 * Tensorflow
 * Matplotlib
 * Numpy
 * Nibabel

-The model only ran on Goliath starting with 8 filters on the c4130-2s at times, but not consistently.
-It would report OOM errors on a fair number of calls, and always on the c4130 and c4130-s.
+The model starting with 8 filters only ran on Goliath's c4130-2s sometimes, but not consistently.
+It would report OOM errors on number of calls on the c4130-2, and always on the c4130 and c4130-s.
 It ran on Rangpur on vgpu20 but not vgpu10.

+driver.py contains a main function and will run the code.
+Uncomment the directory paths for the system you are running on, after manually setting up the data directory structure, as described above.

 # References
 <a id="1">[1]</a>